 Suggested Syllabus Statement

 Writing Center peer tutors offer you free, one-to-one support through all stages of the writing process, from generating ideas and drafting to revising and editing.
-Writing conferences last anywhere from 20 to 50 minutes, depending upon your needs, and may focus upon a variety of formats (research papers, critical essays, lab reports, reviews, etc.) It’s easy to make an appointment for a face-to-face session in ACAD 408 or an online session (for non-residential students who live 25 miles or more away from campus): just read about our services at http://www.mbc.edu/writing_center/
+Writing conferences last anywhere from 20 to 50 minutes, depending upon your needs, and may focus upon a variety of formats (research papers, critical essays, lab reports, reviews, etc.) It’s easy to make an appointment for a face-to-face session in ACAD 408 or an online session (for non-residential students who live 25 miles or more away from campus): just read about Writing Center services at https://www.mbc.edu/writing_center/

 Introduce your students to the Writing Center